opendistro/for-elasticsearch-docs/docs/kibana/reporting.md

 # Reporting

-The Kibana reporting feature allows you to generate, schedule, and share reports.
+The Open Distro for Elasticsearch Kibana reporting feature allows you to generate, schedule, and share reports.
 You can download reports on-demand in PNG, PDF, and CSV formats and schedule reports for periodic email delivery.
 To get started, choose **Reporting**.
 To use reporting, you must have the correct permissions.

 ## Create reports from Discovery, Visualize, or Dashboard